coni2k/SS/Notes.md

 . work on cases - make them more clear + have proper samples for invalid cases as well

-. check square size calculations on different sizes - that part is not good enough

 . clean up; css etc. + check TODO in general!

 . try to have a new (initialized) sudoku on the page - try to decrease the first page load time